Food challenges that put your resolve to the test

 Image credit: @tieuhuyen22

 Lang Nuong Vietnam is Singapore’s first and only traditional Vietnamese barbecue specialist.
 But they also deliver a massive bowl of Vietnam’s most recognisable dish: pho.
-Zermatt lists this as one of his favourite current challenges, commending it for the fantastic flavour and achievability.
+Zermatt lists this as one of his favourite current challenges, commending its fantastic flavour and achievability.

-Their 4kg Pho King Challenge ($39.90+) sounds impossible to complete in 30 minutes, but soup lovers might beg to differ.
-The soup itself is a whopping 1.9kg, and Zermatt tells us that it’s easier to ingest liquid than carbs or meat.
+Their 4kg Pho King Challenge ($39.90+) sounds nigh impossible to complete in 30 minutes, but soup lovers might beg to differ.
+The soup itself comprises a whopping 1.9kg, and Zermatt tells us that it’s easier to ingest liquid than carbs or meat.